Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 #### Other prerequisites

-Please refer to the detailed "Installation and usage guide - ALPHA VERSION.pdf" document provided with this workflow.
+Please refer to the "CDC Cyclospora genotyping workflow ALPHA Installation and usage guide" document provided with this repository for detailed instructions.

 ### Running this code